FrontierRegistry/frontier-registry-smartcontract/README.md

 whether it is already initialized Register on the chain if it is the first time

+**August 31 - Sept 5th**

+### <ins>Report 2</ins>

+- Updated content
+1. Update Frontiernft contract in Frontier registry Complete the part that gets NFT metadata

+Complete the part that gets name, description, uri

+Implement Digital Asset (NFT) balance_of, transfer_from, approve functions Get NFT balance, transfer NFT, and implement NFT approve functions

+3. Complete the basic part of frontier registry contract in Frontier registry Write the connection part with Frontiernft

+Complete the basic skeleton structure
+Complete the data structure, error, initialization function, and function structure that creates NFT and registers it on the chain

 - Wrote a mint function Exception handling to determine whether a token id exists Register token data on the chain